ibm-cloud-docs/vpc/data-portability.md

 Networking services for VPC support the following data format and schema of the exported data, configuration, and application:

-* Export in JSON format only
+* Export only in JSON format

 When you export configuration information for a networking service, export its details in JSON format.

-Example command using the CLI, [ibmcloud is load-balancers](/docs/vpc?topic=vpc-vpc-reference#load-balancers-list):
+You can use the following example CLI command to export the details of load balancers.

 ```sh
 ibmcloud is load-balancers [--resource-group-id RESOURCE_GROUP_ID | --resource-group-name RESOURCE_GROUP_NAME | --all-resource-groups] [--output JSON] [-q, --quiet]
 ```
 {: pre}

-Example request using the API, [list-load-balancers](/apidocs/vpc/latest#list-load-balancers):
+For more information about usage, see [`ibmcloud is load-balancers`](/docs/vpc?topic=vpc-vpc-reference#load-balancers-list).

+You can use the following API request to [list load balancers](/apidocs/vpc/latest#list-load-balancers):

 ```sh
 curl -X GET "$vpc_api_endpoint/v1/load_balancers?version=2024-11-12&generation=2" \